 The isolation of the New Plymouth settlement and its fight for survival during the winter of 1860 was a major aspect of this first phase.
-A truce called in March 1861 saw the fighting end – but its causes remained.
+A truce in March 1861 ended the fighting – but its causes remained.

 The war was, militarily, largely strategic – there was a long-term objective to confront Māori forces by establishing fortified redoubts on the frontier.
 The New Zealand Settlements Act 1863 enabled the confiscation of land from ‘rebels’.
-Actually, all land appropriated under the act was in practice made available for Pākehā settlers.
+All land appropriated under the act was made available to Pākehā settlers.
 No serious effort was made to compensate ‘loyal’ or non-combatant Māori.

 By 1865, 2 million acres (809,000 hectares) – the whole of the western projection of the North Island, from Pukearuhe in the north to the Waitōtara River in the south – had been seized, at least on paper.

-The third Taranaki war (sometimes called Tītokowaru’s war) began when southern Taranaki iwi responded with force to the continued Pākehā occupation of their land.
-They were led by Riwha Tītokowaru, whose guerrilla campaign threatened the settlers.
+The third Taranaki war (sometimes called Tītokowaru’s war) began when southern Taranaki iwi responded with force to the ongoing Pākehā occupation of their land.
+They were led by Riwha Tītokowaru, whose campaign threatened the settlers.

-Despite several humiliating defeats, including at Tītokowaru’s pā Te Ngutu-o-te-manu in 1868, Pākehā forces gained the upper hand after the collapse of Māori support for Tītokowaru.
+After several humiliating defeats in 1868, including at Tītokowaru’s pā Te Ngutu-o-te-manu, Pākehā forces gained the upper hand after the collapse of Māori support for Tītokowaru.
 A decade of fighting in Taranaki came to an end in mid-1869.

 From the 1860s the Māori settlement of Parihaka became the base for a peaceful resistance campaign against land confiscations, led by Te Whiti-o-Rongomai and Tohu Kākahi.
 In May 1879 men from Parihaka began ploughing and fencing land occupied by settlers.